Texas Franchise Filing and FDD Registration: Texas Franchise and Business Opportunity Laws

 - The principal business address of your franchise company;

 - Authorized signature affirming that your franchise offering is in compliance with the Federal Franchise Rule and regulations issued by the FTC; and

 - Check payable to the Secretary of State in the amount of $25, representing the exemption notice filing fee.

 Where Is the Texas Franchise Exemption Notice Filed?

 Business opportunity exemption notices are sent to:

 Austin, TX 787-3193

-Then the exemption will be invalid and you will be required to comply with Texas' Business Opportunity Act which required registration of your Business Opportunity and a pre-sales disclosure process.
+Then the exemption will be invalid, and you will be required to comply with the Texas Business Opportunity Act, which requires registration of your business opportunity and a pre-sale disclosure process.

 - Texas Business Opportunity Act - This is a link to the actual text of the Texas Business Opportunity Act as published by the Texas Secretary of State.
 The Act defines what constitutes a business opportunity, registration and disclosure requirements imposed on sellers of business opportunities, and the exemption for franchisors.

-To learn more about how we can help you with your franchise registrations and growing your franchise in Texas and across the United States contact us at (800) 976-4904 or contact us.
+To learn more about how we can help you with your franchise registrations and growing your franchise in Texas and across the United States, contact us at (800) 976-4904 or contact us online.